-Once we have a verbal agreement from the borrower(s) and you the Lender to do the Loan, we will create the Loan Package to complete the transaction.
-We will email a copy to the Borrower, Title Company, and to you the Lender.
+Once we have a verbal agreement from the borrower(s) and you, the Lender, to do the Loan, we will create the Loan Package to complete the transaction.
+We will email a copy to the Borrower, Title Company, and to you, the Lender.
 Please review the documentation and call if you have questions.

 Level 4 Funding LLC will complete the Loan Servicing Documents for you and send you the forms to be completed and signed.
 You will need to add your banking information so Loan.
 Servicing will know which bank to send the payment to.
 Please send the Loan Servicing agreement back to us so we can include them in the Loan Package and deliver the information to the Loan Servicing Company.
 You will be paid by a bank ACH Wire Transfer “Direct Deposit”.
 The Loan Servicing Document is the only document you will have to fill out and sign.

-The Title Company will have the borrower(s) sign notarize all documents and record the Deeds and Deeds of Trust with the county recorder the same day they are signed.
+The Title Company will have the borrower(s) sign and notarize all documents and record the Deeds and Deeds of Trust with the county recorder the same day they are signed.

 We will make copies of the documents for our files and forward the Original Signed Documents to you via UPS.

 We will send a copy of the signed documents to the Loan Servicing Company.